Brigitte Bardot: Beginnings: 1949–1955

-Bardot appeared on the cover of Elle again in 1952, which landed her an offer for a small part in the comedy film Crazy for Love the same year, directed by Jean Boyer and starring Bourvil.
-She was paid 200,000 francs (about 575 1952 US dollars) for the small role portraying a cousin of the main character.
+When Bardot was 15 years old, she began modeling.
+She appeared on the cover of Elle in 1950 and 1952, which both brought acting roles, the first, released in 1952, a small part in the comedy film Crazy for Love, directed by Jean Boyer and starring Bourvil.
+She was paid 200,000 francs (about US$575 in 1952) for the small role portraying a cousin of the main character.
 Bardot had her second film role in Manina, the Girl in the Bikini (1952), directed by Willy Rozier.
 She also had roles in the 1953 films, The Long Teeth and His Father's Portrait.
 Bardot had a small role in a Hollywood-financed film being shot in Paris in 1953, Act of Love, starring Kirk Douglas.
 She received media attention when she attended the Cannes Film Festival in April 1953.

 Bardot had a leading role in 1954 in an Italian melodrama, Concert of Intrigue, and in a French adventure film, Caroline and the Rebels.
 She had a good part as a flirtatious student in 1955's School for Love, opposite Jean Marais, for director Marc Allégret.
-Bardot played her first sizeable English-language role in 1955 in Doctor at Sea as the love interest for Dirk Bogarde.
+Bardot played her first sizable English-language role in 1955 in Doctor at Sea as the love interest of Dirk Bogarde.
 The film was the third most popular movie in Britain that year.
 Bardot had a small role in The Grand Maneuver (1955) for director René Clair, supporting Gérard Philipe and Michèle Morgan.
 Her part was bigger in The Light Across the Street (1956) for director Georges Lacombe.
 She had another in the Hollywood film Helen of Troy, playing Helen's handmaiden.
 For the Italian movie Nero's Weekend (1956), brunette Bardot was asked by the director to appear as a blonde.
 She dyed her hair rather than wear a wig; she was so pleased with the results that she decided to retain the color.